Nucor Skyline

 FLATTENING

-The strip of coil is introduced into the flattener through a roll stand and the coil set is removed.
+The coil strip is fed into the flattener through a roll strand, and the coil set is eliminated.

 As the coil continues to move through the straightener, the leading and trailing edges of the strip are trimmed in preparation for butt welding – coil to coil.

-The edges of the coil are trimmed with carbide teeth to prepare for welding.
+The edges of the coil are trimmed with carbide teeth to prepare them for welding.

-The strip of coil enters the three roll apparatus composed of lead, buttress and mandrel roll sets.
-At this stage, the coil starts to form the spiral shape that will then become pipe.
+The coil strip enters the three-roller device, composed of sets of lead, buttress, and mandrel rollers.
+At this stage, the coil begins to adopt the spiral shape that will subsequently become the pipe.

 pipe welding

-The welding system welds the pipe, first along the inside diameter and then along the outside diameter, using a submerged arc welding process.
+The welding system welds the pipe—first along the inner diameter and then along the outer diameter—using a submerged arc welding process.

 Quality Control